Jejugo/shopping-cart-react/instructions.md

 Remember that React components should be modular, composable (can be assembled in various ways to achieve the desired result on the page), and reusable.

-This exercise will help you to practice passing data into components, creating Stateless Functional Components, adding state to components, updating state, and creating Controlled Components.